SalishSeaCast/docs/results_server/index.rst

     See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

-* :file:`/results/SalishSea/forecast-3.4/`
-    Results from the nowcast system daily forecast runs using NEMO-3.4 between 2014-11-20 and 2016-10-14.
-    Forecast for :kbd:`day + 1` based on restart file from nowcast run for :kbd:`day`, same atmospheric and river run-off forcing,
-    and updated western boundary sea surface height forcing.

-    Earliest daily results directory is :file:`/results/SalishSea/forecast-3.4/20nov14/`.
-    Latest daily results directory is :file:`/results/SalishSea/forecast-3.4/14oct16/`.
-    Most,
-    but not all dates since then are available.
-    :file:`forecast/` runs are secondary priority
-    (below :file:`nowcast/`)
-    when the nowcast automation system has difficulties.

-    See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

 * :file:`/results/SalishSea/forecast2/`
     Results from the nowcast system daily forecast2 runs using NEMO-3.6 since 2016-10-15.